codesandbox/codesandbox-client/packages/homepage/content/articles/codesadbox-introducing-improved-crash-reporting/index.md

 trace.
 We plan to improve this over time to make it even easier to track down those nasty bugs and get a fix issued asap!

-So if you're feeling up for challenge, see if you can find your way to this elusive little box!
+So if you're feeling up for a challenge, see if you can find your way to this elusive little box!
 We're excited to see what sort of bugs you can find!

 ## But wait, there's more!